Sharp stock falls mar European trading as HSBC and Banco BPM disappoint

-Falls in HSBC HSBA.L> and Banco BPM (BAMI.MI) after results dragged the banking sector .SX7P down, while chemicals and industrials shares also weighed on the pan-European STOXX 600, down 0.1 percent by 0730 GMT.
+Falls in HSBC HSBA.L> and Banco BPM after results dragged the banking sector down, while chemicals and industrials shares also weighed on the pan-European STOXX 600, down 0.1 percent by 0730 GMT.

 M&A disappointments hit some shares hard.